Working On Your Monologue is a series of posts to help you find discoveries with acting. Finding Your Monologue is Part 1 to kick things off.

 You may be asked to prepare a 1 minute monologue that is contemporary or a two minute Shakespeare monologue ect.

 Always be sure to get all the information right based on what the casting room wants and expects from you when you search for your monologue.

 Know Your Type

-If you are an eighteen year old female teenager, no one wants to see you play King Lear.
+If you are an eighteen year old female teenager, no one really wants to see you play a 90 year old woman.